Van-Ma/filereader/docs/docs.md

 #### `/select_model`

 - **Method:** `POST`
-- **Description:** Initializes a dedicated model instance for a user session.
-This must be called before `/chat` can be used for that session.
+- **Description:** Selects and initializes the global model instance.
+This must be called before `/chat` can be used.
 - **Body (JSON):**
     ```json
     {
-      "sessionId": "some-unique-user-id",
       "modelType": "LangChainKVCache/meta-llama/Llama-3.1-8B-Instruct"
     }
     ```